colefichter/DistributedMapReduce/README.md

 * the language is functional with higher order functions that can be passed around between processes and machines
 * actor model concurrency works very well for this sort of task

-Thanks to these and other benefits, the whole working system is in just two source files, currently just over 150 lines of code including comments, whitespace and a handful of ready-to-run implementations of simple map-reduce algorithms.
+Thanks to these and other benefits, the whole working system is in just two source files, currently just over 100 lines of code including comments, and whitespace.
+A handful of ready-to-run implementations of simple map-reduce algorithms are also available in the "compute.erl" module.

 The source code files
 ---------------------